jusbuc2k/knockroute/README.md

 ### Installation and Basic Use

+#### NPM

+    npm install knockroute

+#### bower

+    bower install knockroute

+#### Usage in Browser

 Add a script reference to knockroute.js, then use the routeTemplate binding.
+Alternatively, you can use an AMD module loader to load the script, in which case knockroute does *not* attach itself to the ko object.

 ```html